 The minutes from the February 9, 2015 meeting were distributed in advance.
 Dr. Haedicke MOVED, seconded by Mr. Adams, to approve the February 9, 2015 LSM Board minutes.
 No public comment.
 Unanimously approved.

 In addition, the Executive Committee minutes from February 25, 2015 were distributed in advance.
-The meeting was called to discuss a change regarding the timeframe for exhibition of the Rosewood armoire, which is an addendum to the original donation agreement.
+The meeting was called to discuss a change regarding the timeframe for exhibition of the Rosewood armoire, which is an addendum to the original donation agreement, approved by the Board on February 9, 2015.
 The Museum agrees to exhibit the Armoire for not less than 20 years, subject, however, to unanticipated and unusual circumstances that may occur that are beyond the control of the Museum and that make continuing the exhibit impossible.
 The Museum’s commitment to exhibit the Armoire for a minimum period of time does not preclude the temporary removal of the object for conservation, repairs to the facility or similar matters.
 Mr. Guice MOVED, seconded by Ms. Bergeron, to approve the Executive Committee minutes.
 No public comment.
 Unanimously approved.

 Chairman's Report

 Mr. M. Davis introduced Sharon Turcan Gahagan.
 She was appointed to the Board on October 3, 2014 but has been unable to attend a Board meeting until today.
-She had been previously sworn in as a member and completed all necessary paperwork.
+She previously had been sworn in as a member and had completed all necessary paperwork at that time.

 Ms. Gahagan said she is very excited to be on the Board.
 She was a Speech Pathologist for many years but just consults now.
 She resides in Natchitoches and said her community is very friendly and giving.
-She invited board members to a fundraiser for the historic preservation of Natchitoches on March 21 at LSM’s Natchitoches museum.
+She invited Board members to a fundraiser for the historic preservation of Natchitoches on March 21 at LSM’s Natchitoches museum.
 There will also be a new Clementine Hunter exhibit opening soon at the Louisiana Sports Hall of Fame and Northwest Louisiana History Museum.

 Director's Report

 Mr. Tullos said he wanted to lay the ground work for a discussion about tumultuous times ahead regarding the State budget.
 LSM has 89 staff members at present throughout the Museum system.
 The majority of staff is located within the Presbytere museum in New Orleans.
 LSM is a part of DCRT and we rely on them for legal, financial, and human resources assistance.
 The maintenance crew keeps up the Lower Pontalba building as well and if there is a problem at one of the LSM properties outside of New Orleans, they must travel to make repairs.
 For a small work crew, they do a great deal.
 Capitol Park Museum is LSM’s largest building in the system.
-LSM staff host many weddings, receptions and government functions in Baton Rouge, but the staff is stretched very thin.
-In New Orleans, the FOC helps out greatly at the 1850 House.
+LSM staff hosts many weddings, receptions and government functions in Baton Rouge, but the staff is stretched very thin.
+In New Orleans, the FOC saves the museum money by operating the 1850 House.

-The maintenance staff is on call 24/7 for the Pontalba building and at one time LSM had security coverage in New Orleans 24/7.
+The maintenance staff is on call 24/7 for the Pontalba building.
+Also, at one time, the LSM had security overage in New Orleans 24/7.
 Over the next 18 months to two years, it will be difficult to maintain this level of staffing support if further staff reductions are made.

 Mr. Tullos distributed his 5-year strategic plan and said it is ambitious, but achievable.
 He hopes to see a future administration willing to support museums, parks and libraries.
 We have seen many cuts but remain in a stable position.